diverse-project/LiveRec/LiveFromDAP/README.md

 ### Getting the debug servers

-The script `get_debug_servers.sh` can be used to download the debug servers for the different languages.
+The script `install.sh` can be used to download the debug servers for the different languages.
+It was tested for Linux (Arch Linux).

 #### Python